sustrik/libdill/README.md

 ## Launch a coroutine

 To start a coroutine use 'go' keyword.
-Expression returns coroutine handle.
+Expression returns a coroutine handle.

 ```
 coro cr = go(foo(1, 2, 3));